 Location 2: Toy Piano mini-concert

 The toy piano is an intriguing instrument - a really small piano which has a whimsical look and sound.
 The famous American composer John Cage brought the instrument into the public eye with his piece Suite for Toy Piano which remains a favourite among performers.
-Recently the instrument has become popular again with many contemporary composers writing music for the instrument.
-The music in this concert is a mixture pieces with some additional instrumentation (mechanical music box and metal pipes/tins in the David Lang).
-The music in this concert is performed by pianist and composer David Bremner.
+Recently the instrument has become popular again with many contemporary composers writing music for it.
+Our concert is performed by pianist and composer David Bremner and also has some extra instrumentation in the form of a mechanical music box.

 Musical Director: Johnathan Nangle